 The grade 10 course is designed to prepare students for the content and concepts found in the various group 3 subjects taught at TKS.
-Through units of study that cover regional studies, economic systems, environmental development, and ideology, alliances and tensions, students will hone the critical thinking, research, and communication skills they have developed throughout the MYP program.
+Through units of inquiry that cover regional environmental studies, economic systems, personal finance, and ideology (political, economic & cultural), students will hone the critical thinking, research, and communication skills they have developed throughout the MYP program as they prepare for diploma level courses in grade 11.